formal-php/orm/README.md

 This simple example will retrieve from the database `50` elements (from index `151` to `200`) sorted by `someProperty` in ascending order and will call the function `doStuff` on each aggregate.

+> [!NOTE]
-**Note**: The elements are streamed meaning only one aggregate is in memory at a time allowing you to deal with long lists of elements in a memory safe way.
+> The elements are streamed meaning only one aggregate is in memory at a time allowing you to deal with long lists of elements in a memory safe way.

 ## Documentation